RareSkills/blog/generate-ethereum-address-from-private-key-python/generate-ethereum-address-from-private-key-python.md

 y = 32670510020758816978083085130507043184471273380659243275938904335757337482424
 ```

-To see G is a valid point, we can plug the numbers into python
+To see G is a valid point, we can plug the numbers into Python

 ```python
 x = 55066263022277343669578718895168534326250603453777594175500187360389116729240